Reading time: 3 Minutes

 We may never know the reason for the decline in reviews, however, during this period, the Associate Director (AD) in these regions changed.
 The AD is responsible for the SR&ED tax office.
 Does the AD in the region have the ability to influence the number of taxpayers selected for review?
 In fact, how much flexibility does the AD have for a Canada-wide tax incentive program?

-Quebec and Toronto Centre Tax Office Adjustment Rates Plummet while Fraser Value and Northern Increases
+Quebec and Toronto Centre Tax Office Adjustment Rates Plummet while Fraser Valley and Northern Increases

 Given the number of reviews conducted, the question everyone wants to know is what was the adjustment rate over this period?
 The adjustment rate is the reduction in investment tax credits (ITCs) as a result of the CRA’s review.
 For example, if a SR&ED claimant filed for $100,000 of ITCs and was selected for review and assessed for $80,000 of ITCs the adjustment rate would be $20,000 or 20.0%.

 This chart shows the proportion of SR&ED claims that were selected for review and assessed for more than 50% of the ITCs filed.
 Put another way, if a claimant filed a SR&ED claim that was selected for review, how often would they receive more than 50% of the SR&ED ITCs that were filed?

 The results are mixed.
 From 2015 to 2018 the Fraser Valley and Northern SR&ED office increased the proportion of claims which received more than 50% of ITCs claimed after review from 56% to 66%.
 Conversely, Quebec reduced the proportion of claims that received more than 50% after review from 60% in 2015 to 42% in 2018.
 Toronto Centre was similar going from 56% in 2015 to 43% in 2018.
 Similar declines are also seen in the Edmonton and Toronto West SR&ED tax offices.